Results Oriented Tampa Rear-end Collision Car Accident Lawyer

 The injured party, referred to as the “plaintiff,” suffered harm due to the conduct of the other party.

 Rear-end collisions can result from any of several types of behavior on the part of a driver constituting a breach of the duty of care owed to others.
+They’re also a very common type of parking lot accident.
 Here are some of the most common causes of rear-end collisions:

 - Tailgating or following too closely: Drivers that fail to leave sufficient distance between themselves and vehicles in from of them run the risk of crashing into the rear of a car that stops suddenly.

 - Distracted driving: Talking on the phone or texting while driving are only two of the many activities that can divert a driver’s attention from the road and cause a rear-end collision.
 Other distractions include tuning the radio, programming a GPS, talking to other occupants of the vehicle or turning to correct children in the back seat.

 - Speeding: Driving more than the posted speed limit can make it difficult to stop in time to avoid a rear-end collision when coming up on slower moving traffic.

 - Alcohol and drugs: Driver impairment due to driving while under the influence of drugs or alcohol can make it difficult to stop or slow a vehicle in time to avoid a collision.